 It’s not the main reason to do it, but you may find yourself surprised at the networking opportunities you come across.
 You never know, the person sat learning the tuba next to you might just be the perfect person to ask for advice about your career progression or even collaborate with in a professional capacity.

 May lead to another pool of income

-So we’re not all going to be able to leave our jobs to sit in a coffee shop and become the next JK Rowling, but you just never know where your learning will lead.
+Realistically we’re not all going to be able to leave our jobs to sit in a coffee shop and become the next JK Rowling, but you just never know where your learning could lead.
 It shouldn’t be the focus of your extra-curricular education, as that adds an awful lot of pressure, but it’s not unheard of for people to develop a new skill that they can monetise.
 Maybe you’re so good at painting that you can sell your art.
 Maybe you become so good at a language that you can do some translating in your spare time.
 And maybe your latest ceramic creation is only just about good enough to display in your kitchen, but that’s ok – it’s meant to be a bit of fun.